WHERE ARE THEY NOW? First-round QBs from recent NFL Drafts and how this year’s crop compares

 What the draft experts were saying: “[Talking to] everybody and anybody, I have never yet heard a dissenting vote about Andrew Luck…If he’s not great, then everybody is wrong.
 Because nobody has stepped up and said Andrew Luck is slightly overrated, not as good as advertised, over-hyped, or this concerns me about his game.
 Nothing concerns anybody about Andrew Luck.” – Mel Kiper

-Where they are now: Luck lauded by some as the second-best QB prospect ever, behind John Elway, and early in his career he appeared to be living up to the hype.
+Where they are now: Luck was lauded by some as the second-best QB prospect ever, behind John Elway, and early in his career he appeared to be living up to the hype.
 He was a Pro Bowl QB each of his first three seasons as he led the Colts to the playoffs each year.
 But he has only played in 22 games the last three seasons and missed the entire 2017 season with a shoulder injury.
 Setbacks in rehab have not helped and the start of the 2018 season now appears to be in jeopardy.

 More NFL Draft coverage: